brimdata/brimcap/docs/Troubleshooting.md

-provide, attaching your original capture file, a special debug capture that reproduces the problem, or at minimum just a [screenshot](#screenshotsvideos) or cut & paste of any error message you saw in Brim.
+provide, attaching your original capture file, a special debug capture that reproduces the problem, or at minimum just a [screenshot](#screenshotsvideos) or cut & paste of any error message you saw in Zui.

-## I've clicked in Brim to extract a flow from my pcap into Wireshark, but the flow looks different than when I isolate it in the original pcap file in Wireshark
+## I've clicked in Zui to extract a flow from my pcap into Wireshark, but the flow looks different than when I isolate it in the original pcap file in Wireshark

 Brimcap uses [Zeek](https://zeek.org/) to create summary logs from pcaps.
 Zeek and Wireshark for the most part treat flows similarly.
 But we're aware